cloud-custodian/cloud-custodian/README.rst

 Cloud Custodian
 ---------------

-Cloud Custodian is a rules engine for AWS fleet management.
-It allows users to define policies to enable a well managed cloud infrastructure, that's both secure and cost optimized.
-It consolidates many of the adhoc scripts organizations have into a lightweight and flexible tool, with unified metrics and reporting.
+Cloud Custodian is rules engine for AWS fleet management.
+It allows users to define policies to make cloud infrastructure secure and cost optimized.
+It consolidates adhoc scripts so that it is lightweight and flexible with unified metrics and reporting.

 Custodian can be used to manage AWS accounts by ensuring real time